 Do you have any further logo design tips or mistakes to avoid?

-About the author: Krzysztof Gilowski is CEO at Juicy – a company that creates memorable brands for small companies.
+About the author: Krzysztof Gilowski is CEO of Juicy – a company that creates memorable brands for small companies.
 Check out their guide on designing a restaurant logo on their blog.